Babcock Lumber Company: History

 In 1948, E.V. died at the age of eighty-five, leaving his company to his son, Fred Courtney Babcock.
 Between 1951 and 1960, Babcock Lumber Company purchased two of its competitors, as well as built two more distributional warehouses to keep up with demand.

 In 1963, E.V.'s grandson, Gordon Fisher III became president of the company, and Fred became chairman of the board.
 Between 1965 and 1970, one additional company was purchased, and one more distributional yard was established.
 The company continued to open new yards and expand to new territories, achieving consistent growth.

 Wood Varieties

 Softwood sales include White Fir from California and Oregon; Yellow Pine, Ponderosa Pine, Idaho Pine, and Spruce from Western and Eastern Canada; Redwood from California; and Cedar shingles and Pine mouldings.

 Hardwoods include woods such as African Teak from Ghana and the Ivory Coast; domestic Ash, Basswood, Cherry, Red Oak, White Oak, Poplar, Cedar, Cypress, Chestnut, Walnut, and Willow; along with African Mahogany and Mahogany from both Honduras and the Philippines; plus African Walnut, Rosewood from Brazil, and Teak from Thailand.

-Babcock Today

-Babcock Lumber Company states its purpose, "As it marks its 120th Anniversary year, the Babcock Lumber Company continues to seek new markets and constantly examines the output of scientific research for the finest and newest products to serve its customers.
-The company is proud of the continuity of its family of employees as well as its continuity of leadership.

-By dedication and persistence, through optimism and far sightedness, with integrity, honest and fair dealing, both inside and outside of the industry, the Babcock Lumber Company has indeed carved its initials on the trunk of the lumber industry throughout the world."